Eat Your Way Around the Island at These Oahu Pizza Shops

 Lively Irish pub with reliably delicious New York-style pies

 It's a fact: This Downtown Irish pub and pizzeria has one of the best New York-style pies on the island.
-The secret may be its hand-tossed dough folded with a touch of Guinness, or it may be toppings made from fresh, local produce, or it may be the simple pairing of ice-cold beer and hot slices, but either way, this local institution has become a favorite for pizza lovers for a reason.
-Or several reasons.
+The secret may be its hand-tossed dough folded with a touch of Guinness, or it might be the toppings made from fresh produce, or perhaps it’s the simple pairing of ice-cold beer and hot slices.
+Regardless, this local institution has become a favorite for pizza lovers for a reason.

 Dive bar with creative specialty pies